 In Croatia as in many parts of Europe, Christmas Markets are called Advent Markets.
 Whichever name you choose to use, this country throws amazing Christmas parties in their city squares and streets.
 I’ve never seen anything like it and have some recommendations about places to go and things to see when you visit the Christmas Markets in Croatia.

 Christmas is just a really beautiful time to visit Europe.
 Sure it’s cold and sometimes even snowy, but that just adds to the overall atmosphere.
 People strolling through the streets all bundled up and carrying brown paper packages tied up with strings and well, you know how the rest goes.

 Being near the place where Christmas began and the areas where it has been celebrated longest may have something to do with it too.
 Or it may be the historic buildings and ancient architecture that adds a sense of authenticity to the whole experience.
 It might also be the child-like joy and wonder expressed by citizens young and old.
-The way the Croatians do Christmas is just epic, and in a country nearly 90% Catholic makes them quite committed to celebrating this holiday.
+The way the Croatians do Christmas is just epic.
+And living in a country nearly 90% Catholic makes them quite committed to celebrating this holiday.